-There are certain skills required to be considered for any job, so what makes administrative jobs different in that regard?
-In the majority of organizations, administrative jobs are an indispensible part of that organization’s success, serving as the foundation for upholding fundamental business practices.
+Certain skills are required to be considered for any job, so what makes administrative jobs different in that regard?
+In most organizations, administrative jobs are an indispensable part of that organization’s success, serving as the foundation for upholding fundamental business practices.
 Without these professionals and their skills, a business as a whole would struggle to maintain daily operations over time.

-In addition to having exceptional communication skills and in many cases a strong level of client-facing professionalism, having a flexible attitude with the ability to multi-task and work well under pressure are just a few core skills an employer will looks for in an excellent administrative professional.
+In addition to having exceptional communication skills and, in many cases, a strong level of client-facing professionalism, having a flexible attitude with the ability to multi-task and work well under pressure are just a few core skills an employer will look for in an excellent administrative professional.

 Temporary & General Administrative